 Chifrijo is a compact dish that is usually served in bars.
 It is a bowl of rice and beans topped with fried pork meat or fried pork skins and topped with avocado, pico de gallo, chimichurri, and lime.
 There are few things that go better with an ice cold Pilsen than a cup of chifrijo.
 Often this dish is accompanied by homemade tortilla chips or plantain chips.
 Every bit will make you smile.

-Chicharrones are something you should absolutely try, but maybe only once during your visit.
-Chicharrones are a very popular snack that are usually served at fiestas, family gatherings, bars, and any other type of celebration in Costa Rica.
-They are nothing short of scrumptious, but tip the fat and cholesterol scale.
-Chicharrones are fried pork rinds.
-It is so well-loved in Costa Rica that there is even an annual Chicharrones Fair in Puriscal to celebrate and serve up mass quantities of the delectable dish.
+Chicharrones are something you should absolutely try.
+Chicharrones are a very popular snack that is usually served at fiestas, family gatherings, bars, and any other type of celebration in Costa Rica.
+They are nothing short of scrumptious, but they tip the fat and cholesterol scale as they are are fried pork rinds.
+They are so well-loved in Costa Rica that there is even an annual Chicharrones Fair in Puriscal to celebrate and serve up mass quantities of the delectable dish.

 Sopa mariscos is a tomato-based soup that is packed with fresh seafood.
 The best place to order this soup is in a coastal town on the Pacific.
 Usually there is squid, shrimp, clams, mussels, pieces of white fish, and sometimes vegetables in this savory dish.
 This soup is a delicious taste of the ocean.

 While this is not technically a food unless you eat the inside – which is also highly recommended – a pipa fria is a must-have when on the coast.
-A pipa fria is a cold coconut which are usually sold on the streets or on the beach for between $1 and $2.
-There will be a man or a woman with a cooler filled with iced pipa frias, with the coconuts opened on the spot.
+A pipa fria is a cold coconut which is usually sold on the streets or on the beach for between $1 and $2.
+There will be a man or a woman with a cooler filled with iced pipa frias, and they will open up a coconut for you on the spot.
 This incredibly hydrating and refreshing beverage is the perfect midday revitalizer.